-The analysis of our current workforce shows that we have 8 members of staff employed in professional and technical roles, 7 male and 1 female.
+The analysis of our current workforce shows that we have 6 members of staff employed in professional and technical roles, 5 male and 1 female.
 (See Appendix 2 for Staff Monitoring).

-The professional and technical staff represents 57% of the Board's employees and the gender imbalance within this group is evident when compared with the 42.9% female/57.1% male division across the whole workforce.
+The professional and technical staff represents 50% of the Board's employees and the gender imbalance within this group is evident when compared with the 50% female and 50% male division across the whole workforce.
 Professional Staff are members of the Royal Institution of Chartered Surveyors where there is a gender imbalance of 75% Male to 15% female amongst members.
-This creates a problem in recruitment at the professional end of the scale in helping to address this imbalance this leaves limited opportunities to address this imbalance.
+This creates a problem in recruitment at the professional end of the scale in helping to address this imbalance leaving limited opportunities to address this.